Terms & Conditions | About Open Prepaid Funeral Plans

 1. In these Terms, words following “including” or “include” are not an exhaustive list, “writing” or “written” includes emails but not fax, reference to any laws, statutory provisions or regulatory rules are as amended or replaced from time to time, and a “business day” is a day other than a Saturday, Sunday or public holiday in England.

 2. We are only responsible for loss or damage you suffer that is a foreseeable result of our failure to comply with these Terms.
-Loss or damage is foreseeable if either it is obvious that it will happen or if, at the time these Terms was made, both we and you knew it might happen.
+Loss or damage is foreseeable if either it is obvious that it will happen or if, at the time these Terms were made, both we and you knew it might happen.
 We do not exclude or limit our liability to you where it would be unlawful to do so, such as liability for death or personal injury caused by our negligence or for fraud.

 3. Neither we nor you will breach this Agreement or be liable for any delay or failure to perform any obligations if it is beyond that person’s reasonable control, in which case the affected party shall be entitled to a reasonable extension of time, provided that it continues for 2 months, the party not affected may end this Agreement.